🟣 Purple Dot winding down your plan? See our Migration Guide →

 Considerations:

 This approach has the lowest commitment level, which can lead to lower conversion rates when payment time comes.
-However, it’s excellent for demand validation since customers can opt in without any payment friction or card storage.
+However, it’s excellent for demand validation since customers can opt in without any payment friction.
 It’s also one step above waitlists, as the order is already captured and can be prepopulated at checkout.

 Weighing up your pre-order options

-The most basic approach is where customers go through checkout and you place a traditional authorization hold on their card.
+The most basic approach is placing a traditional authorization hold on the customer’s card.
 In Shopify, this is the “manual payment capture” method.
-You must capture payment within the authorization window (typically 7-30 days depending on the payment processor and card type) before the hold expires.
+You must capture payment within the authorization window (typically 7-30 days) before the hold expires.

 Best for: